reillywatson/gophercon-2018/DAY_2_NOTES.md

 	- unclear to me how URL discovery works for the functions

 Go in Debian:
-	- their code search is neat, uses https://swtch.com/~rsc/regexp/regexp4.html
+	- their code search is neat, uses https://swtch.com/~rsc/regexp/regexp4.html, similar to Google's defunct Code Search product
 	- `pk4 <pkgname>` to get the source, `pk4-replace <pkgname>` to modify the source and rebuild.
 Handy!

 Specifications and MongoDB: